appt-org/accessibility-code-examples/accessibility-action/ios.md

 On iOS, you can use [`UIAccessibilityCustomAction`](https://developer.apple.com/documentation/uikit/uiaccessibilitycustomaction) to add custom actions for assistive technologies.
 You can also use [`UIAccessibilityCustomRotor`](https://developer.apple.com/documentation/uikit/uiaccessibilitycustomrotor) to add custom actions to the [VoiceOver rotor](https://beta.appt.org/en/docs/ios/features/voiceover).
+Furthermore, you can use the [`accessibilityActivate`](https://developer.apple.com/documentation/objectivec/nsobject/1615165-accessibilityactivate) method to override the action that happens when a user activates an element, e.g. by double tapping with the screen reader.

 ```swift
 // Custom action